dyfet/busuto/README.md

 ## Distributions

-Distributions of this package are provided as detached source tarballs made from a tagged release from our public gitlab repository or by building the dist target.
+Distributions of this package are provided as detached source tarballs made from a tagged release from our public github repository or by building the dist target.
 These stand-alone detached tarballs can be used to make packages for many GNU/Linux systems, and for BSD ports.
 They may also be used to build and install the software directly on a target platform.

-The latest public release source tarball can be produced by an auto-generated tarball from a tagged release in the projects public git repository at https://gitlab.com/tychosoft/busuto.
-Busuto can also be easily vendored in other software using git modules from this public repo.
-I also package Busuto for Alpine Linux.
-There is no reason this cannot easily be packaged for use on other distributions where HPX is supported.

 ## Licensing

 Busuto Copyright (C) 2025 David Sugar <tychosoft@gmail.comSug>,

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 NOTE: As primarily a header based library where functional code residing in headers that are either directly called or instantiated and called by user